israelroldan/extjs-reactor/packages/reactor-webpack-plugin/README.md

 * test (optional) [RegExp] All files matching this pattern will be searched for usage of Ext classes to include in the build.
 Defaults to `/\.jsx?$/`
 * asynchronous (optional) [boolean] Set to true to run Sencha Cmd builds asynchronously.
 This makes the webpack build finish much faster, but the app may not load correctly in your browser until Sencha Cmd is finished building the Ext JS bundle.
 Defaults to false.
 * debug (optional) [boolean] True to output debug information.
 Defaults to `false`.
 * treeShaking (optional) [boolean] Set to false to disable tree shaking in development builds.
-This makes incremental rebuilds faster as all
+This makes incremental rebuilds faster by including all
-ExtReact components are included in the ext.js bundle in the initial build and thus the bundle does not need to be rebuilt after each change.
+ExtReact components in the initial build and thus not requiring a rebuild after each change.
+This option only takes affect when `production` is set to false.
 Defaults to `true`.

 ## Example